jerridan/shardVPN/README.md

 **SHA256 Authentication of all Data**

-All data packets passing between the BlinkVPN client and server are signed and authenticated using the SSL SHA-256 cryptographic hash algorithm.
+All data packets passing between the ShardVPN client and server are signed and authenticated using the SSL SHA-256 cryptographic hash algorithm.

 **SHA256 Encryption of all Control Channel Packets**